Not just a new name for a project status meeting!

 2. The Practices of a Stand-Up Meeting

 Stand-up meetings seem to go by two names these days: A Daily Stand-Up Meeting and Daily Scrum Meeting.
-I’m sticking with “Daily Stand-Up” because I see this practice as being applicable to many situations that may or may not be associated with use of Scrum.
-You can find expert materials defining the Daily Stand-Up all over the internet and published books – here are the best starting points:
+Here's a bit of trivia - the Scrum Guide has always referred to this event as a "Daily Scrum," and the term "Daily Stand-Up" has its 1999 origins in eXtreme programming.
+I’m sticking with “Daily Stand-Up” because I see this practice as being applicable to many situations that may or may not be associated with use of Scrum (Kanban comes to mind).
+Also, I rarely hear teams use the term "Daily Scrum."
+Expert materials on the Daily Stand-Up are widely available online and in published books – here are the best starting points:

-The defined practices for a stand-up meeting are few, but are significant.
+The defined practices for a stand-up meeting are few but are significant.
 Don’t get overly enthusiastic and start constructing a plethora of additional practices for your project – too much process will negate the benefits and turn this into just another inefficient use of time.

 1. The stand-up meeting is conducted daily.